 Here are some characteristics to look out for so you make a more educated decision.

 If you use plywood on your deck, the type of coating you’ll need should contain materials staying durable over the long-term.
 Plus, you’ll want something not requiring extensive maintenance throughout the year.

-It’s a good idea to use a waterproofing system on plywood if your deck gets plenty of foot traffic, or if you’ve used plywood on stairs, walkways, and roof decks.
+It’s a good idea to use a waterproofing system on plywood.
+Especially if your deck gets plenty of foot traffic, or if you’ve used plywood on stairs, walkways, and roof decks.